juj/emgc/README.md

 To disable automatic static data marking, pass the define `-DEMGC_SKIP_AUTOMATIC_STATIC_MARKING=1` when compiling `emgc.c`.

 ### Roots and Leaves

+Managed allocations can be seen in three flavors: regular, roots, and leaves.

 #### Roots
 A managed allocation may be declared as a **root allocation** with the `gc_make_root(ptr)` function.
 A root allocation is always assumed to be reachable by the collector, and will never be freed by `gc_collect()`.
 A manual call to `gc_free(ptr)` is required to free a root allocation.
 For example: